arthurbernierjr/IPFS/README.md

 ![MerkleDag](https://user-images.githubusercontent.com/38284764/206813371-207be774-9512-4027-9ba0-8a99a767f78a.png)

 In the above example you can see `Main Directory` is a Node and there is an edge that connects this node to the `Project directory`.
-You can also you can see that the `Project directory` and the `Todo directory` both point to the `Todo.js` file.
+You can also see that the `Project directory` and the `Todo directory` both point to the `Todo.js` file.

 This is because both directories contain identical files.
 IPFS is efficient enough to know that two files in two different directories are identical.
 As a result of this we end up with both `Project directory` and `Todo directory` pointing edges at the same node, `Todo.js` instead of there being a redundant copy.
 In location based systems you would just end up with two redundant identical files.